mikalhart/Glowing-Puck-Network/ReadMe.md

 Teaching a Puck its new home's WiFi credentials involves putting it into "WiFi Training Mode" and configuring it with a cell phone or tablet.
 Instructions can be found in the [WiFi Training](WiFi-Training.md) document.

 Once set up, a Puck at home wakes whenever its brass discs are touched.
-This triggers a glow that cascades around the world (limit one activation per Puck per day).
+This triggers a glow that cascades around the world, with a limit of one activation per Puck per day.

 A Puck at home also wakes each minute to check whether any other Puck on the network has activated a Glow.
 If so, it joins in!